 If you're anything like us, you might agree that Mexican food is one of the world's best comfort foods.
-This Mexican eatery is great for the traveler who’s had enough of burgers and pizza and is looking for some spice in their life.
+This Mexican eatery is great for the traveler who’s had enough burgers and pizza and is looking for some spice in their life.

 It may be snowing outside, but there’s always a tropical breeze flowing through Tropicali.
 Owned by pro-surfer turned actress, Sanoe Lake, and creative director Michael Sterling Eaton, this Hawaiian-inspired comfort food haven has been a favorite on the mountain since it opened its doors.

 Located in Lower Moonridge on Moonridge Way, Captain A's is not only one of Big Bear's most popular restaurants, it's also one of its oldest.
-A fine dining staple since 1947.
-Feels like an old-school steakhouse with its rustic stone and log facade, the dining room walls are adorned with much of Big Bears' rich history.
+A fine dining staple since 1947, Captain’s Anchorage feels like an old-school steakhouse.
+With its rustic stone and log facade, the dining room walls are adorned with much of Big Bears' rich history.

 The prime rib and king crab legs do not disappoint.
 Stop in for happy hour weekdays 4:30-6 pm.
 Check out the brand new outdoor patio for some fresh mountain air to go with your meal.